gamemanual0/gm0/source/docs/useful-resources.rst

 ---------------------------

 `Mechatronics <https://raw.githubusercontent.com/Thaddeus-Maximus/mechatronics_book/master/mechatronics.pdf>`_:highlight:`*` --- A document about technologies, principles, design, and analysis of complex electro-mechanical systems.
 It covers topics including fasteners, manufacturing processes, fabrication paradigms, power transmission, mechanisms, design principles, and more.

-`Simbotics FRC Mechanical Design Principles <https://www.simbotics.org/wp-content/uploads/2019/12/mechanical.pdf>`_:highlight:`*` --- An overview by FRC 1114, Simbotics, covering mechanical design principles.
-While the presentation was aimed at FRC, it is highly applicable to FTC as well.

 `VEX Robotics DC Motor Testing <https://motors.vex.com/>`_:highlight:`*` --- Provides performance data for many FTC legal motors.
 It also explains how to use this data when designing mechanisms.